THIS WEBPAGE IS ALSO AVAILABLE

 When you were younger, your parents may very well have asked you when you wanted to do something potentially harmful that everyone else was doing, “if so-and-so told you to jump off a cliff would you do it?”

-Spiritually speaking, we very well might, depending upon our disposition and vulnerability.
+Spiritually speaking, we very well might, depending upon our disposition and vulnerabilities.
 How many people countenance corruption in workplaces and various bureaucracies so they can “get along to go along”?
-Or keep silent for fear of losing their reputations or even their families?
+Or otherwise keep silent for fear of losing their jobs, their reputations or even their homes and families?

 So many of today’s sins involve our lust for power and prestige, or just giving into peer pressure, so as not to be outcasts.
 And, as mentioned earlier, there are mean streets and impoverished areas that breed sinful behavior, such as gang activity and drug abuse, which often go hand in hand.